JPMorgan names new mortgage banking chief

-(Reuters) - JPMorgan Chase & Co (JPM.N) promoted Kevin Watters to be chief of its home loan business, relieving Co-Chief Operating Officer Frank Bisignano of the temporary assignment to clean up the lender’s mortgage issues.
+Dec 18 (Reuters) - JPMorgan Chase & Co promoted Kevin Watters to be chief of its home loan business, relieving Co-Chief Operating Officer Frank Bisignano of a temporary second assignment to clean up the lender’s mortgage issues.

 “This role is a natural expansion of his successful leadership of mortgage originations,” Bisignano said in a statement from the company on Tuesday.